Monolophosaurus Voted Best Prehistoric Animal Toy Figure of 2014

 “It’s a pat on the back for Safari Ltd for having their Monolophosaurus honoured in this way.
 For us, it is very pleasing to see Middle Jurassic dinosaurs from China being included in such a prestigious model series.
 Most model ranges include the likes of Allosaurus and Tyrannosaurus rex but for a company to produce a replica of Monolophosaurus, this really helps to make that range stand out.”

-To view the range of Safari Ltd models available from Everything Dinosaur: Safari Ltd Prehistoric Animal Models
+To view the range of Safari Ltd models available from Everything Dinosaur: Prehistoric Animal Figures – Safari Ltd.

 For us, what’s the most intriguing thing about “Single Crested Lizard”?
 Surprisingly, it’s not trying to work out the function of that bizarre, thin crest on the head.
 The jawbone of the holotype showed signs of puncture marks and scratches that were made by the teeth of another meat-eating dinosaur.
 Since no other parts of the holotype fossil material showed such signs, this was interpreted as not post-mortem scavenging on the carcase, but evidence of “face biting” between rivals, perhaps even siblings.